msg-programs/Audiras/README.md

 ## == Needed:
 * Nothing, Java 13 runtime is bundled with the release.

+## == Using:
+* Mp3agic by mpatric, see https://github.com/mpatric/mp3agic and "mp3agic license.txt"

 ## == Usage:
 ### Recorder tab
 * Left side: List of all streams ready to record, master buttons to start/stop all recorders.